sem-tab-challenge/2024/data/metadata2kg/round1/README.md

 ## Round 1

 In this round, a JSONL file is provided with each line representing a column in a table, along with table name, column name, and other columns in the same table.
-The goal is to map each such column to one DBpedia ontology class.
+The goal is to map each such column to one DBpedia ontology property.
 We have also provided the metadata in the form of an OWL ontology, to facilitate the mapping using ontology matching tools.

 Sample data:
 - [Sample Metadata File in JSONL](r1_sample_metadata.jsonl)